Safety Study of the Selective Inhibitor of Nuclear Export (SINE) KPT-330 in Patients With Advanced Hematological Cancer

 1 day 1.
 For CLL and NHL palliative steroids for disease related symptoms are allowed

 up to 3 days prior to starting therapy.
-For AML or ALL patients a minimum of 2 weeks
+For patients in Arm 2, Hydroxyurea may be

 3. Patients with active graft versus host disease after allogeneic stem cell

 transplantation.
 At least 3 months must have elapsed since completion of allogeneic

 stem cell transplantation except for patients with AML, where at least 2 months must

 4. Major surgery within four weeks before Day 1;